 OSU has two basic rates that are used for most sponsors: On-campus Organized Research and On-Campus Research Related/Other Sponsored Activities.
 OSU also has a rate for Industry Sponsors.
 The GM provides guidance on the appropriate rate to use in the budget based on the scope of work, sponsor type, and the FOA or any proposal guidelines outlined by the sponsor.
 The U.S. Department of Health and Human Services periodically reviews the university's rates to determine if they need to be modified.
-The indirect cost rate that should be applied to MOUs for internal-university non-OSP grant funds is 10% or the maximum rate permitted by the internal-university sponsor.
+The CPH Office of Research informs the college in the event of any changes to the university's approved rates.